minhnhatdeii/Web_VolunteerHub/backend/AUTHENTICATION.md

 ## Token Management

-- Access tokens expire after the duration specified in `JWT_EXPIRES_IN` (default: 24h)
+- Access tokens are managed by Supabase and automatically expire
-- Refresh tokens expire after the duration specified in `REFRESH_TOKEN_EXPIRES_IN` (default: 7d)
-- When an access token expires, use the refresh endpoint to get a new one
+- Use the refresh endpoint to get a new token when the current one expires
-- Refresh tokens should be stored securely on the client-side (e.g., in httpOnly cookies or secure local storage)
+- Tokens should be stored securely on the client-side (e.g., in httpOnly cookies or secure local storage)

 ## Security Considerations

-- Always hash passwords using bcrypt
-- Store JWT secrets securely and never expose them in client-side code
+- Supabase handles password hashing and storage automatically
 - Use HTTPS in production to protect tokens in transit
 - Validate and sanitize all inputs
 - Consider implementing rate limiting for authentication endpoints
-- For production, implement refresh token blacklisting for better security
+- Use Supabase's built-in security features and policies